pfiadeiro/DP-200-201/Streaming.md

 - **Snapshot Window** - grups events that have the same timestamp.
 DOesn't require a specific window function, can just use System.Timestamp() in the GROUP BY clause.

+## Job Reliability

+Stream Analytics guarantees jobs in paired regions are updated in separate batches.
+As a result there is a sufficient time gap between the updates to identify potential issues and remediate them.

+It is recommended to deploy identical jobs to both paired regions.
+We should then monitor these jobs to get notified when something unexpected happens.

 ## Azure Event Hub